VERSION

 Use it YOUR way

-Ambitious students may want to use it as a starting point, translating List of Words into their own favourite language.
+Ambitious students may want to use it as a starting point, translating List of Words into their favourite language.